vicajilau/file_magic_number/README.md

 </p>

-A Flutter package to detect file types based on their magic number instead of relying on MIME types.
+A Dart package to detect file types based on their magic number instead of relying on MIME types.
 Works on Flutter for mobile, desktop, and web without requiring native code.

 ## 🚀 Features
 - Detects file types using their magic number (signature bytes)